mafezoli/dotfiles/README.md

 # Dotfiles
-Dotfiles for my bspwm setup on Fedora Linux.
+Dotfiles for my bspwm setup on Artix Linux.

 ## Setup